Do you want to learn a new skill or make a shift in your career? Learning apps can be a great solution.

-The skills you can anticipate to build here on less focused on business, technology, and design, and more so on mathematics, science, and finance.
+The skills you can anticipate to build here are less focused on business, technology, and design, and more so on math, science, and finance.

 Khan is a great resource for students, young professionals, and seasoned career veterans.

-If you’re looking to master in-demand skills, but want to tackle it all at your own pace, then Udacity is right up your alley.
+If you’re looking to master in-demand skills, but want to tackle it all at your own pace, then Udacity is an educational app right up your alley.

-Udacity offers what they call Nanodegrees, and help you learn enough to actually consider changing careers altogether!
+Udacity offers what they call Nanodegrees, and they can help you learn enough to actually consider changing careers altogether!

-The best part?
-You can learn on Udacity for free!
+The best part is that you can learn on Udacity for free!